 ERR: "Error closing file descriptor."

-A system error occurred when closing a file.
-The error is usually the result of an error by a programmer; it can also be caused by an operating system that is not functioning properly.
+A system error occurred when closing the file.
+This error is usually caused by the programmer but could also be caused by improper operation of the operating system.

-ERR: "accept() returned error <error number>."
+ERR: "mkstemp("<file name >") error <error code>."